d12frosted/elpa-mirror/gnu/consult-readme.txt

     integration with `consult-buffer'.
   • [citar]: Versatile package for citation insertion and bibliography management.
+  • [devdocs]: Emacs viewer for DevDocs with a convenient completion interface.
   • [flyspell-correct]: Apply spelling corrections by selecting via `completing-read'.
   • [wgrep]: Editing of grep buffers, use together with `consult-grep'